Computational-Plant-Science/arabidopsis-rosette-analysis/README.md

 The easiest way to run this project in a Unix environment is with [Docker](https://www.docker.com/) or [Singularity ](https://sylabs.io/singularity/).

-For instance, to pull the `computationalplantscience/spg` image, mount the current working directory, and open a shell:
+For instance, to pull the `computationalplantscience/spg` image, mount the current working directory, and open a Docker shell:

 `docker run -it -v $(pwd):/opt/dev -w /opt/dev computationalplantscience/spg bash`

-Singularity users:
+With Singularity:

-`singularity shell docker://computationalplantscience/spg-topdown-traits`
+`singularity shell docker://computationalplantscience/spg`

 ## Usage